endfield-calc/factoriolab/README.md

-# EndField Calculator
+# EndFieldLab

-This is the repository for the [EndField Calculator](https://endfield-calc.github.io) project, a tool for calculating resource and factory requirements for Arknights: Endfiled.
+This is the repository for the [EndFieldLab](https://endfield-calc.github.io) project, a tool for calculating resource and factory requirements for Arknights: Endfiled.

 This project is fork from [FactorioLab](https://factoriolab.github.io).